Elspeth Seton Cochrane: Later life and death

 At the age of 94, shortly before her death, Cochrane fell victim to a conman, Tony Barlow, who stole her life savings of £63,000.
 Barlow had previously taken over £100,000 from theatre producer Alan Sievewright in a similar manner.
 Barlow exploited Cochrane's poor health in order to gain access to her bank accounts, which he then drained over the course of two years.
 Cochrane was left in a terrible financial situation, unable to afford the retirement home for actors she had hoped to move into.
 Barlow was sentenced to 40 months in prison.

 Cochrane died on May 16, 2011, at the age of 95, after a career in the theatre that lasted more than 50 years.
-On hearing of her passing, while filming The Hobbit in New Zealand, Sir Ian McKellen said:"I am not alone in feeling ever grateful to Elspeth Cochrane.
+On hearing of her death, while filming The Hobbit in New Zealand, Sir Ian McKellen said:"I am not alone in feeling ever grateful to Elspeth Cochrane.
 I was blessed to have her as my agent when I was starting out as an actor.
 As the best agents do, she saw everything I did near and far.
 Her own experience as a stage director, actor, and writer fed her lifelong encouragement of youngsters to be as devoted to the theatre as she was."